 Key Takeaways

-- Router USB ports are excellent for file and media sharing, printer sharing, cellular modem connectivity for failover, and basic device charging.
+- Use cases: Router USB ports enable storage/media sharing, printer sharing, cellular failover via USB tethering or compatible modems/hotspots, and basic device charging.

 Below are some of my favorite routers with USB ports, considering their features and current market value: